If your app previously used Privy’s Swift 1.Y.Z

 .

-To logout an authenticate user, call privyUser.logout()
+To logout an authenticated user, call await privyUser.logout()

 instead of privy.logout()